espsrc/kubernetes-hubs/README.md

 By sharing these services, we aim to promote collaboration, knowledge sharing, and the reusability of JupyterHub configurations within our organization.
 The repository serves as a valuable resource for SPSRC members to discover, contribute, and learn from the diverse range of JupyterHub services that have been successfully deployed within our environment.

-## Jupyter Hub for IAA Users - Access based on LDAP
+## Jupyter Hub for IAA Users

+Features:
+- Access based on LDAP
+- JupyterHub
+- Basic Storage (for regular clusters) and Cinder Storage (for OpenStack deployment)

-## Jupyter Hub for ESCAPE Users - Access based on ESCAPE IAM
+## Jupyter Hub for ESCAPE Users

+Features:
+- Access based on IAM
+- JupyterHub
+- Basic Storage (for regular clusters) and Cinder Storage (for OpenStack deployment)

-## Jupyter Hub + BinderHub for Dask - Acces based on SKAO IAM
+## Jupyter Hub + BinderHub for Dask

+Features:
+- Access based on IAM
+- JupyterHub and BinderHub
+- Basic Storage (for regular clusters) and Cinder Storage (for OpenStack deployment)

-## Jupyter Hub for PYSNACKS 2023 - Open access
+## Jupyter Hub for PYSNACKS 2023

+Features:
+- Access based on user+password
+- JupyterHub
+- Basic Storage (for regular clusters) and Cinder Storage (for OpenStack deployment)

-## Jupyter Hub for PYSNACKS 2022 - Open access
+## Jupyter Hub for PYSNACKS 2022

+Features:
+- Access based on user+password
+- JupyterHub
+- Basic Storage (for regular clusters) and Cinder Storage (for OpenStack deployment)

-## Jupyter Hub for SOMACHINE 2021 - Open access
+## Jupyter Hub for SOMACHINE 2021

+Features:
+- Access based on user+password
+- JupyterHub
+- Basic Storage (for regular clusters) and Cinder Storage (for OpenStack deployment)

-## Jupyter Hub for SOSTAT 2021 - Open access
+## Jupyter Hub for SOSTAT 2021

+Features:
+- Access based on user+password
+- JupyterHub
+- Basic Storage (for regular clusters) and Cinder Storage (for OpenStack deployment)